Kitz ADSL Broadband Information

 K Value - Bytes in the DMT Frame

-Number of Bytes in the Frame.
+Number of bytes in the Frame.
 Each Byte is said to give 32 kbps of sync speed.

 LCD Errors - Lost Cell Delineation